 With Bluetooth headset sales through the roof, consumers are now concerned about how safe they are for long term use.
 While wireless technology is fast becoming the trend, there are lots of risks associated with the EMF emissions they produce.
 This guide explores whether Bluetooth headphones are safe for long term usage.

-You might also be interested in our article on the safety of wearing a Fitbit.
+You might also be interested in our article on the radiation by fitbit devices.

 What are Bluetooth Headphones?